jia-ayo/rust_DSA/rust_systems/jia_pipe_viewer/README.md

-# Guess what i am poblishing my fir crate so like go use it why you reading a read me
+# Guess what i am poblishing my first crate, so like and use it, why you reading a read me.
+## Go test it

-so go read it like it and add to my download a week
+so go read it, like it and add to my download for a week

-okey you caught me it complusury to poblish this
+okey you caught me it compulsury to write a readme efore i can  publish this